luomus/atlas-backend/README.md

 Run program with `node .\src\main\start.js`.
 You can now see the available API endpoints in your browser on http://localhost:3000.
 Stop the program with Ctrl+C.

-If you make changes to the code, you can update the app in Rahti following [these instructions](https://github.com/ATLAS-ohtuprojekti/ATLAS/blob/main/dokumentaatio/imagen_pushaus.md).
+If you make changes to the code and push them to Github, the app in Rahti will be updated automatically.